base-org/pessimism/docs/architecture/etl.markdown

 * Route heuristic inputs between the ETL and Risk Engine
 * Understand when path collisions between `PIDs` occur

 Path UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
-This is done to ensure uniqueness of each process instance while also ensuring collision based properties so that overlapping processs can be deduplicated when viable.
+This is done to ensure uniqueness of each process instance while also ensuring collision based properties so that overlapping processes can be deduplicated when viable.

 A `PathPID` is encoded using the following 9 byte array sequence: